 A native of New Braunfels, Texas, Mr. Yarbrough attended the University of Texas at Austin as a Terry Foundation Scholar, earning a Bachelor of Arts from the Plan II Honors Program in 1992 and a Juris Doctor from the University of Texas at Austin School of Law in 1997.
 Mr. Yarbrough is married to Wendy Wagner Yarbrough, a native of San Antonio.
 They have three children, Garrett, Wyatt, and Lily.
 Mr. Yarbrough is active in civic and charitable activities in Texas and the local community.
 He is a member of Covenant Presbyterian Church and serves on the boards of Rodeo Austin and the Nancy and Howard Terry Foundation.

-Janiece Crenwelge joined the firm as a policy analyst and legislative affairs consultant in 2013.
-Prior to joining the firm, Ms. Crenwelge served in the Texas Legislature on the staff of the Senate Finance Committee under Senator Tommy Williams.
+Janiece Williams joined the firm as a policy analyst and legislative affairs consultant in 2013.
+Prior to joining the firm, Mrs. Williams served in the Texas Legislature on the staff of the Senate Finance Committee under Senator Tommy Williams.
 In that role, she was the primary budget analyst for Article III of the state budget (K-12 and higher education funding).
 She began her legislative service with the office of Senator Robert Deuell in 2009.
-Over the course of three sessions as a legislative aide, she gained extensive contacts and subject matter experience, focusing on education, finance, economic development, business and commerce, veteran affairs, and criminal justice.
+Over the course of three sessions as a legislative aide, she gained extensive contacts and subject matter experience, focusing on education, finance, economic development, business and commerce, healthcare, and veteran affairs.

 Mr. Erben has received an AV rating from the national Martindale-Hubbell Rating System, the highest rating given for legal expertise and professional reputation.
 The publication The Best Lawyers in America named Mr. Erben as 2011 Austin Government Relations Lawyer of the Year and listed Mr. Erben in its 2007-2014 editions as one of Texas’ best attorneys in the practice area of Government Relations Law.
 In addition, U.S. News & World Report included Erben & Yarbrough in its 2010-2014 editions of “The Best Law Firms” in the area of Government Relations Practice.